 How to Spend 36 Hours in Rome

 Only have 36 hours in Rome?
 No problem!
-While there is so much to see and do in Rome, 36 hours is plenty of time to get a little taste of everything in Rome.
+While there is so much to see and do in Rome, 36 hours in Rome is plenty of time to get a little taste of everything.
 You can also adjust your schedule based on the things you like to do, but the bottom line is, Rome has something for everyone.
 So grab your camera, put on your comfortable shoes, and let’s get started!

 Enjoy a Pizza Making Class